USRSE/usrse23/pages/participate.md

 ## Tutorials

 We invite proposals for tutorial sessions.
-Tutorials will be online only and be conducted virtually in the weeks prior to the conference, Monday, October 2nd to Friday, October 13th.
+Tutorials will be online only and conducted virtually in the weeks prior to the conference, Monday, October 2nd to Friday, October 13th.
 Submissions should be no more than 1 page in length, state the topic, desired length, indicate the estimated number of attendees, and specify the level of participation expected.

 **Timeline**

-- **Submissions open**: Monday, February 13, 2023
+- **Submissions open**: Tuesday, February 14, 2023
 - **Workshops, Tutorials, and BoF submissions due**: Monday, March 20, 2023
 - **Notification of authors for workshops, tutorials, and BoFs**: Monday, April 24, 2023
 - **Registration for authors of workshops, tutorials, and BoFs**: Monday, June 26, 2023